wibbuffey/slope/pages/guide.md

 Both of these problems have one solution: `Config`!
 When creating a `Server`, there is one optional parameter containing a `Config` class.

-> Note: In the released version, 1.1.0, you need to pass `new Config({ ... })`.
-In the beta version (which you get if you clone from Git or GitHub CLI), you pass simply pass an `Object`, and `Server` will automatically pass that into the `Config` constructor.

 The `Config` constructor requires an `Object` with two properties.

 ### Port